The Amazing Spider-Man 181

 Chris: Hannigan’s art is inspired at many points in the issue, especially in his depiction of the invading demons, who are plenty nasty and ugly.
 Green’s inks don’t fall short as they usually do, as he fills in the shadows, and leaves only a few finishes on the thin-looking side.
 I’d love to have seen what Palmer (murky) – or, dare I say it, Janson (grimy) – might’ve brought to these pencils; or how about Leialoha?
 I’m sure his embellishments would’ve made all of us happy.

 Matthew: I’d normally welcome an extra story page, but here it just seems like piling on by this book’s Leopold and Loeb, Kraft and Hannigan, from the latter’s grotty, Weiss-inked cover to its inside-baseball dedication to “the Long Island Oysters,” whoever the hell they are (not that I care).
 While the finished art gives every indication that Green simply threw up his hands—and what’s the point of that blurry photo-interpolation on page 11?—I presume the fault lies primarily with Ed’s dense layouts, mostly a muddle exacerbated by a Moenchian torrent of purple prose.
-DAK lives down to, or even exceeds, my expectations with his garbled plotline; annoying, one-note Hellcat; cardboard Hulk; and indefensible, ha ha, involvement of Dollar Bill.
+DAK lives down to, or even exceeds, my expectations with his garbled plotline; annoying, one-note Hellcat; cardboard Hulk; and indefensible, ha ha, involvement of Dollar Bill."He Who Stalks!"

 Story by Roger Stern